 Things to do in Morzine when it’s raining

-Despite forming part of Les Portes du Soleil, which translates as “Gates of the Sun”, the sun doesn’t always shine in Morzine.
+Despite forming part of Les Portes du Soleil ski area, which translates as “Gates of the Sun”, the sun doesn’t always shine in Morzine.
 Indeed, when it does rain it pours!
 So make sure you bring a set of wellies and a raincoat.

-- A visit to the indoor water park Aquariaz in Avoriaz
+- Visit the indoor water park Aquariaz in Avoriaz

-- Taking a class at La Poterie in Les Gets
+- Take a class at La Poterie in Les Gets

 - Go to the indoor ice rink (located next to the swimming complex)

-- Hiding out in the library for a story time session
+- Hide out in the library for a story time session

-- Taking a dip in the indoor pool in Morzine
+- Take a dip in the indoor pool in Morzine

 - Visit the Museum of Mechanical Instruments in Les Gets

-- Braving the drizzle and taking a walk in the rain along the shady park of the Dérêches
+- Brave the drizzle and take a walk in the rain along the shady park of the Dérêches

-- Take a ride on the bubble to the top of Super Morzine and hide away in the cosy restaurant La Grenouille with a warm cup of hot chocolate.
+- Take a ride on the bubble to the top of the Super Morzine lift and hide away in the cosy restaurant La Grenouille with a warm cup of hot chocolate.

 Where to stay in Morzine

-La Bergerie Chalet Hotel is a little gem of a boutique hotel.
-Located right in the centre of town it boasts a swimming pool, a garden with children’s play area, areas to relax, a bar, a games room, a spa with a hamman and a selection of gorgeous rooms complete with kitchenette and balconies.
+La Bergerie Chalet Hotel is a boutique hotel located right in the centre of town with a swimming pool, a garden with children’s play area, areas to relax, a bar, a games room, a spa with a hamman, and a selection of gorgeous rooms complete with kitchenette and balconies.

 For catered chalets I would recommend Chill Out Mountain (that offer both catered and self-serviced chalets) and Reach 4 the Alps.
 As well as AirBnB, there are plenty of places to choose from on Mountain Extra and Independent Mountain.

-We also love AliKats, luxury catered and self-catered apartments that have an incredibly impressive attitude towards sustainability; the company will be carbon neutral by mid-2020.
+We also love AliKats, luxury catered and self-catered apartments that have an incredibly impressive attitude towards sustainability.

 The best time to visit Morzine